veertuinc/anka-docs/intel/Anka Build Cloud/Advanced Security Features/_index.md

 > You must have at least one node with a Enterprise or higher license joined to the Controller for these features to work.

-Our Enterprise Tiers include features to encrypt VMs at REST and even control VM properties like networking, copy/paste, etc through the VM policy ([Anka Secure](https://veertu.com/anka-secure/)).

 There are three different authentication methods available:

 **Method** | **Details**